thinkroth/countdown-flipclock/README.md

 cool and I thought I'd throw this up there for people to see :)

 Screenshot is included in the repo.

+#Credits

+I should note that this is not all 100% original stuff.
+I did pull a lot of code together from various different websites, which I'll dig up and make sure get their proper credit here.
+In the meantime, if you happen to stumble on this and recognize anything as your own, let me know and I'll get your name up here.